DariaSatco/PlasmonOutput/README.md

 Absorption column contains intensity of the plasmon absorption peak

-The data is plotted in Fig. 6 in the paper "Intersubband plasmon excitations in doped carbon nanotubes"
+The data is plotted in Fig. 6 in the paper "Intersubband plasmon excitations in doped carbon nanotubes" The source code to run calculations is here: https://github.com/DariaSatco/cntabsorpt

 If you have any further questions, feel free to contact me by e-mail daria.satco@skoltech.ru